ibm-cloud-docs/dl/faqs.md

 Secrets Manager provides features not fully available in standard KMS (Key Management Services), such as:

+Unified Management
-* Unified Management: Manage certificates, API keys, and passwords in one place.
+:   Manage certificates, API keys, and passwords in one place.

+Lifecycle Automation
-* Lifecycle Automation: Automatically renew and rotate secrets to reduce manual overhead.
+:   Automatically renew and rotate secrets to reduce manual overhead.

+Enhanced Visibility
-* Enhanced Visibility: Detailed auditing and tracking of secret access and changes.
+:   Detailed auditing and tracking of secret access and changes.

 ### I already use Key Protect or Hyper Protect Crypto Services (HPCS).
 Do I need to switch immediately?
 {: #faq-when-to-switch-over}